jwalzberg/ACLCA_Workshop_AB-LCA/README.md

 # <center> An Introduction to Agent-Based Life Cycle Assessment with Python </center>

+## Easiest way to get started

+Click on the following link: https://colab.research.google.com/drive/1-F-z7ryuONBsyv_cBJNS1jke_tK0uUhQ#scrollTo=tRe2V82IBxfN

+## Using the files in this repo

 This is an introduction to agent-based life cycle assessment (AB-LCA).
 This notebook will cover the basics of agent-based modeling (ABM) with Mesa, a Python library dedicated to facilitate the building of agent-based models.
 Then it will present a simple AB-LCA model on plastic recycling that leverages both Mesa and Brightway2, an open source Python framework for LCA.

 At the end of this notebook, you will be able to: